Ayo (Wizkid album): Critical reception

-Ayo received generally mixed reviews from music critics and consumers.
-Oscar Okeke of Lobatan awarded the album an A rating, concluding: "His eponymously album reminds us why he has earned our respect and why he continues to rule over the realm of sound, money and girls."
-Tola Sarumi of NotJustOk assigned a rating of 4.5 out of 10, criticizing it for relying profoundly on the popularity of previously released content.
-The duo at Should You Bump This characterized the album as lacking direction and described it as a "sack of undiluted disappointment."
+NotJustOk's Tola Sarumi assigned a rating of 4.5 out of 10, criticizing the album for relying profoundly on the popularity of previously released content.
+The duo at Should You Bump This characterized Ayo as lacking direction and described it as a "sack of undiluted disappointment."
 Jim Donnett of TooXclusive gave the album 2 stars out of 5, calling it "weak".